-The 9th International Symposium on Applied Computing for Software and Smart systems (ACSS-2022) is to be held during September 09-10, 2022 in Kolkata, India.
-ACSS 2022 is aimed at offering a qualified opportunity for presentation and discussion of the innovative works by undergraduate, graduate students and as well as PhD scholars.
+The 12th International Symposium on Applied Computing for Software and Smart Systems (ACSS-2025) is to be held during July 04-05, 2025 in Kolkata, India.
+ACSS 2025 is aimed at offering a qualified opportunity for presentation and discussion of the innovative works by undergraduate, graduate students and as well as research scholars.
 While the emphasis of the workshop is on Software and Smart Systems, we solicit research outcomes on other relevant areas pertaining to advancement of computing.

 Visit ISSE Visit IJBM